valkey-io/valkey-doc/commands/hello.md

 Switch to a different protocol, optionally authenticating and setting the connection's name, or provide a contextual client report.

-Redis version 6 and above supports two protocols: the old protocol, RESP2, and a new one introduced with Redis 6, RESP3.
-RESP3 has certain advantages since when the connection is in this mode, Redis is able to reply with more semantical
+Valkey supports two protocols: the old protocol, RESP2, and a new one introduced with Valkey 6, RESP3.
+RESP3 has certain advantages since when the connection is in this mode, Valkey is able to reply with more semantical
 replies: for instance, `HGETALL` will return a *map type*, so a client library implementation no longer requires to know in advance to translate the array into a hash before returning it to the caller.
 For a full coverage of RESP3, please check the [RESP3 specification](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).

-In Redis 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
+In Valkey 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
 There are no short term plans to drop support for RESP2, although future version may default to RESP3.